U.S. third-quarter growth unrevised; headwinds increasing

 Some companies including Apple (AAPL.O) used their tax windfall to buy back shares on a massive scale.

-Graphic: U.S. GDP interactive - tmsnrt.rs/1jLPbzV
+Graphic: U.S. GDP interactive - tmsnrt.rs/1jLPbzVGraphic: USA-ECONOMY-HOMESALES interactive - tmsnrt.rs/1SX25aY

 Reporting by Lucia Mutikani; Editing by Andrea Ricci